Vienna

 A 14-room boutique hotel in the Innere Stadt, run by a Viennese family who have transformed a Baroque building into a design address without denying its bones.

 Rooms by Wolfensson occupies a building on Habsburgergasse, a stone’s throw from the Hofburg and Graben.
-We slept in rooms where original parquet floors rub shoulders with Scandinavian furniture, polished terrazzo bathrooms, king beds dressed in Belgian linen.
-The scale is intimate, fourteen rooms only, no flashy lobby, just a stone staircase and discreet reception.
-Breakfast is taken in the room or at the neighbouring café, the hotel banks on autonomy rather than orchestrated service.
-The Booking score of 9,5/10 reflects a clientele seeking calm, refined design, proximity to the centre without the hubbub of grand palaces.
+We slept in rooms where the original parquet floors rub shoulders with Scandinavian furniture, polished terrazzo bathrooms, king beds dressed in Belgian linen.
+The scale is intimate, fourteen rooms only, no flashy lobby, just a stone staircase and a discreet reception.
+Breakfast is taken in the room or at the neighbouring café, the hotel banks on self-sufficiency rather than orchestrated service.
+The Booking score of 9,5/10 reflects a clientele seeking calm, refined design, proximity to the centre without the tumult of grand palaces.
 From 327 € a night, it’s a rare quality-price ratio in Vienna’s first district ✨

 What makes this hotel unique